Insoft-UK/PrimePlus/README.md

 In P+ `=` is treated as `:=` were in PPL `=` is treated as `==`

 >[!NOTE]
-The P+ proprietary programming language is susceptible to change, while also maintaining full compatibility with previous versions.
+The P+ proprietary programming language is susceptible to change, while also maintaining some compatibility with previous versions.